 The coastal community has a storied past.
 And its heritage has been well-preserved through the years.
-Roam the historic Downtown streets to learn about the island’s 4,000-year history.
+Roam the historic Downtown streets of Ferdinand Beach to learn about the island’s 4,000-year history.
 You’ll discover beautiful architecture, with many buildings placed on the National Register of Historic Places.
 If you want to stay overnight, some of its historic homes now house intimate bed & breakfasts.

 For a fun road trip and a ferry ride in one, head to Cumberland Island.
 Just 45 minutes by car followed by a 45-minute ferry ride, the island, just over the border in Georgia, is a wonderful escape from Jacksonville.
 Like St. Augustine, Cumberland Island provides visitors with a stunning array of old buildings and ruins.

 You can access the island via the National Park Ferry or an arranged private boat.
 Once you arrive, you’ll have a chance to explore the Tabby House.
 Built in 1790 by General Nathan Greene, the home is the oldest on the island.
 It was created using “tabby,” a mix of oyster shells, lime, sand, and water.

 A great way to get around Cumberland Island is on a bike.
 You can rent them on arrival.
 On a bike, you can easily ride out to the striking ruins of Dungeness Castle, a mansion destroyed by a fire in 1959.